How to Write the Perfect Project Management Job Description

 Cultivate a distinctive voice

-Boldly state what makes you different
+State what makes you different

-Beauty brand Sephora starts their project management job listing with a clear statement of purpose and identity:
+Beauty brand Sephora starts their project management job listing with a clear statement of purpose and identity.

 The takeaway is that Sephora will set its employees up for success — not just in this role, but in future roles in the beauty industry.
 That’s a compelling opener.
 For your job posting, determine what’s special about the job and lead with that.
 Some ideas:

 Hit the right balance of casual vs. formal

 Here are a few strategies to nail your brand voice in the job posting:

 Focus on the future by explaining what your company hopes to accomplish within the industry.
 Be sure to explain where the project manager role fits into that story.